 - 50 warnings or citations for traffic violations.

 If you drive through Nebraska on a regular basis, it is important to be aware that these “ruse” checkpoints exist and to understand the goal behind them.
-Whether it is a real checkpoint or a ruse, the best way to handle it is to avoid becoming overly nervous which is likely to lead to precisely what the police are hoping for – commission of a traffic infraction or overtly illegal behavior that provides them with the legal right to stop you.
+Whether it is a Nebraska state patrol checkpoint or a ruse, the best way to handle it is to avoid becoming overly nervous which is likely to lead to precisely what the police are hoping for – commission of a traffic infraction or overtly illegal behavior that provides them with the legal right to stop you.

 If you have been charged with a criminal offense in the State of Nebraska, it is in your best interest to consult with an experienced Nebraska criminal defense attorney right away.
 In Nebraska contact Petersen Criminal Defense Law 24 hours a day at 402-509-8070 to discuss your case with an experienced criminal defense attorney.